Jubilee Stadium: Development

 The ground was closed from 1986 until the end of 1988 because of the construction of the new grandstand being built on the western side of the ground.
 During this time the Dragons played their home games at the Sydney Cricket Ground in 1986 and 1987, while using Belmore Oval, the home of the Canterbury-Bankstown Bulldogs, in 1988.

 Since 2003, Jubilee Stadium has been steadily upgraded in a three-stage plan, funded by the NSW State Government and Federal Government.
 In 2006, the ground had been updated with new features to the seating around the grandstand and features directly out of the stadium including re-developments to the Hall of Fame walk and Kogarah Park in front of the stadium.
 Stage 1 consisted of new terraced seating at the north-western end, perimeter seating at the base of the hill, and a regrassed and raised hill area.
 Floodlights for televising night matches were also installed.

 In 2007, the Dragons announced that they would not be playing home games at Kogarah for the 2008 season so that Stage 2 redevelopment of the ground could be completed with new roofed extension on the southern side of the main grandstand, increasing capacity by around 2000, and further upgrading to the hill area, including turnstile facilities and strengthening the retaining wall at the Southern Jubilee Avenue end.
-The Dragons returned for 2009 against the Sharks in round 3, and broke the club record for highest Crowd at the ground.
+The Dragons returned for 2009 against the Sharks in round 3, and broke the club record for highest crowd at the ground.

 In 2010, the Dragons secured $13m from the NSW State Government to complete the Stage 3 Northern grandstand extension, with an additional 1580 seats and the replacement of 1730 seats in the existing main grandstand.
 Also included in the development are additional public toilets and facilities, refurbishment of the existing grandstand facilities including the team change rooms, a new passenger and service lift, additional corporate and multi purpose facilities, and a museum and merchandise store.

-A new digital scoreboard and several satellite scoreboards, new security system, turnstiles and ticketing facilities at Gate B and a rainwater harvesting tank were also installed around the ground during 2010 and 2011.
+A new digital scoreboard, turnstiles and ticketing facilities at Gate B and a rainwater harvesting tank were also installed around the ground during 2010 and 2011.

 Walk of Fame

-In March 2004, a Legends Walk outside Jubilee Stadium was opened, with 16 club greats inducted into a hall of fame:
+In March 2004, a Legends Walk outside Jubilee Stadium was opened, with 16 club greats inducted into the walk of fame: